Fantasy Land and people are dicks!!

 We facilitated his return to the group, and they all played happily after for another couple of hours.

-And if all else fails …by accepting that some people will always be massive dicks!!
+And if all else fails …by accepting that some people will just be massive dicks!!

 Comments